 "Jagat" At first glance, it may look as if this one were the easiest of the three ideas to grasp, as the term is still used today in many regional Indian languages for referring to the experiential world in which we live.
 On closer inspection though, it is perhaps the most complex and interesting of the three concepts, at least from a methodological (rather than spiritual) point of view.

-The reason is, I believe it can make a significant difference to our competence of "enlarged thinking," or more specifically, to our understanding of the general in the particular and vice-versa and accordingly, to our skills in dealing constructively and critically with the eternal tension (or dialectic) in human thought and practice mentioned above, between the real and the ideal - the idealist and the realist sides of our grasp of reality.
+It provides a major example of how Upanishadic thought is able to deal constructively and critically with the eternal tension (or dialectic) in human thought and practice mentioned above, between the real (empirical, particular) and the ideal (conceptual, universal) - the idealist and the realist sides of our grasp of reality.
+It obliges us, as it were, to pay attention to the way we construct our universes of thought and action as varying combinations of realist and idealist elements, and thus prepares the ground for what I suggest to call critically contextual thinking.
 But let us see.